shane-breeze/pysge/README.md

 results = pysge.sge_submit("name", "/tmp/pysge-temporaries", tasks=tasks, options="-q hep.q")
 ```

-The return value is a dictionary of taskid's to the return value of the function being called
+The return value is a dictionary of taskid's to the return value of the function being called (probably should just be a list corresponding to the input list).